The Sacramento area

 Great place to live and work

-Picturesque neighborhoods, mild winters and dry summers, recreation along two major rivers, proximity to the Sierra Nevada and the San Francisco Bay area – all make Sacramento one of California's most desirable places to live, work and raise a family.
+Picturesque neighborhoods, mild winters and dry summers, recreation along two major rivers and proximity to the Sierra Nevada and the San Francisco Bay area – all make Sacramento one of California's most desirable places to live, work and raise a family.

 As the capital of a state whose economy is the sixth largest in the world, you'll experience a vibrant business and cultural climate.

-Sacramento is located 90 miles northeast of San Francisco, 383 miles north of Los Angeles.
+Sacramento is located 90 miles northeast of San Francisco and 383 miles north of Los Angeles.
 Elevation: 17 feet.

-485,000 in the city limits and nearly 1.7 million in the metropolitan area, which consists of Sacramento and parts of Yolo, Placer and El Dorado counties.
+Approximately 485,000 residents live in the city limits and nearly 1.7 million in the metropolitan area, which consists of Sacramento and parts of Yolo, Placer and El Dorado counties.
 Sacramento-Stockton-Modesto is the 20th-largest television market in the country.